 5. City, town and business leaders and individuals can work together to improve their community's rating by supporting bold, rapid implementation of complete bicycle infrastructure networks.

 Any community, regardless of size, can be a great place for bikes.
 Good data helps to measure progress and success.
-If you’d like your town to be rated, please complete the PlacesForBikes Community Survey and encourage everyone in your town to share their thoughts as well.
+The PlacesForBikes Community Survey is currently closed for Spring 2017.
+If you’d like your town to be rated, please complete the PlacesForBikes Community Survey next year and encourage everyone in your town to share their thoughts as well.
 Please also reach out to city or town staff to make sure they complete the City Snapshot.
 We will rate every community that provides us with enough data!

 Currently, the program is designed to rate cities and towns.
 If you live in an unincorporated rural area, you can rate a nearby town by filling in the town name and a zip code within the town.
 In the comments section, feel free to provide information about riding where you live.

-The PlacesForBikes Community Survey is available for internet and mobile browsers, in English and Spanish - anyone 18 years or older can participate.
+The PlacesForBikes Community Survey is currently closed.
+When it is open, it is available on internet and mobile browsers, in English and Spanish - anyone 18 years or older can participate.
 Although not representative, the survey does provide information about how people feel about biking in their cities/towns.
 These data are one of several inputs into the rating system.

 In the long-term, we would like participating cities/town to field this survey using a sampling methodology that ensures we get a sample that represents all members of their communities.
 In the short-to-medium term, we ask everyone to share the survey as broadly as possible.
 The more data we get, the better we can tell the story of bicycling locally and nationally.